tru-ID/console-components/README.md

 Make sure you are invited in the [`@tru_id`](https://www.npmjs.com/settings/tru_id/packages) npm org Before publishing run `npm version [patch|minor|major]` to bump the version.
 Let's try to respect semver, if there is a breaking change we should bump the major `npm version major` otherwise `npm version patch` should be fine.
-`npm run publish` will publish the package to npm.
+`npm publish` will publish the package to npm.

 ### TODO